Figure skating: Age eligibility

 To compete internationally on the senior level, skaters must be at least 17 before July 1 of the preceding year.
-To be eligible for junior-level events, a skater must be at least 13 but under 19 before that date (or 21 for male pair skaters and ice dancers).
+To be eligible for junior-level events, a skater must be at least 13 but under 19 before that date (or 21 for male pair skaters and ice dancers of both genders).
 A skater must meet the age requirement before it becomes July 1 in their place of birth.
 For example, Adelina Sotnikova was born a few hours into July 1, 1996, in Moscow and consequently, was not eligible to compete at Junior Worlds until 2011 and senior Worlds until 2013.
 The ISU's rules apply to international events.
 Many countries have no age requirements for domestic non-ISU competitions, thus, some skaters compete at the senior level nationally while not eligible for international competition.

 The ISU has modified its age rules several times.
 Before the 1990s, 12 was the minimum age for senior international competitions.
 New rules were introduced in 1996, requiring skaters to be at least 15 before July 1 of the preceding year to compete at the Olympics, Worlds, Europeans, or Four Continents.
 The minimum age for all other senior internationals was 14 until July 2014, when it was raised to 15.
 The age limit was then raised to 16 years old for the 2023–24 season before increasing to 17 for the 2024–25 season, in a move to raise the age limit gradually.
 The move came after the 2022 Winter Olympics scandal over Kamila Valieva's doping allegations and the controversy over her responsibility as a minor.